How to Check If List is Empty in Python With Examples

 Checking If Numpy array is Empty

-Suppose, if we have a numpy array and we want to check whether it is empty or not, we the above methods.
-Some of the above methods will give error and some will give warning.
-Don’t trust my words, try using above methods on numpy array, I will do one for you.
+Suppose we have a numpy array and want to check whether it is empty; we use the above methods.
+Some of the above methods will give errors, and some will give warning.
+Don’t trust my words; try using the above methods on a numpy array, and I will do one for you.

 import numpy as np